francoismassart/eslint-plugin-tailwindcss/ROADMAP.md

 # Next steps

+- `parseKeyFunctions`
+- Expose the typings of the SharedSettings
 - Support for Vue SFC
 - Test with external library such as daisy UI
 - Test with external `*.module.css` files